 Career Advancement integrates a variety of entrepreneurial opportunities, funding resources, and networking into its UChicago Careers in Entrepreneurship (UCIE) program for students interested in start-ups, venture capital, and other related careers.
 Students have access to one-on-one advising from a professional with extensive experience, and students with innovative ideas can utilize departments and organizations like the Polsky Center for Entrepreneurship at the Booth School of Business and the Center for Policy Entrepreneurship at the Harris School of Public Policy.
 Students also have opportunities to put their ideas into practice in competitions such as the College New Venture Challenge, where student teams are formed to propose sustainable, socially responsible enterprises that benefit communities.

-The University of Chicago Pritzker School of Medicine, one of the nation’s preeminent medical centers, is fully incorporated into the broader biological sciences enterprise, and features resources that prepare students for admission to the nation’s top medical schools and health professions programs offers students a plethora of research opportunities.
+The University of Chicago Pritzker School of Medicine, one of the nation’s preeminent medical centers, is fully incorporated into the broader biological sciences enterprise, and features resources that prepare students for admission to the nation’s top medical schools and health professions programs that offer students a plethora of research opportunities.
 Among the more than 140 undergraduate classes in the Biological Sciences Division, many are tailored specifically to the interests of pre-medical students.
 Eighty-two percent of UChicago 2016-cycle applicants were admitted to medical school, more than double the national average.

-The UChicago Careers in Journalism, Arts, and Media (UCIJAM) program brings together vibrant curricular programs with academic coursework, extra–curricular activities, internships, fellowships, employment opportunities, and alumni networks.
+The UChicago Careers in Journalism, Arts, and Media (UCIJAM) program brings together vibrant curricular programs with academic coursework, extra-curricular activities, internships, fellowships, employment opportunities, and alumni networks.
 Past internship placements through UCIJAM have included the Art Institute of Chicago, CNN, O—The Oprah Magazine, Sony Music Entertainment, and NPR.
-In addition, UCIJAM offers excellent workshops by professional artists, journalists, and media mavens, as well as fantastic networking opportunities such as “treks” to New York City, London, and Los Angeles.
+In addition, UCIJAM offers excellent workshops by professional artists, journalists, and media mavens, as well as fantastic networking opportunities including treks to New York City, London, and Los Angeles.
 The University’s new Reva and David Logan Center for the Arts also provides an unparalleled space for creative forces to work and come together.

 The University of Chicago’s world-renowned faculty, dedicated advising staff, and outstanding library and research facilities offer unparalleled preparation for a successful career in law.
 Students interested in courses that will provide background knowledge for specific areas of law and who are considering a career in law can access a bevy of opportunities and resources for that professional path through the UChicago Careers in Law program.
 Some of these opportunities include working with the Pozen Family Center for Human Rights, the Program on the Global Environment, and the Center for International Studies on campus, as well as assistance with law school applications.
 Eighty-four percent of UChicago 2016-cycle applicants were admitted to top-14 law schools.